belong-inc/bbti-api-docs/README.md

 ### AppCode flow is processed through following three steps:

-1. Get model and price list CSV from bbti.
+1. Find model, price, and related info form a CSV provided from Belong in advance.
 1. Send device information including the condition so that calculate grade and price.
 1. Send user detail to go through eKYC process.